-Angel Reese’s WNBA Salary Projections are Staggering
+Angel Reese’s WNBA Salary Projections Are Staggering

 NIL money comes from the various brands and sponsorships Reese has.
 Therefore, her salary will become an additional source of income for the LSU superstar.

-Angel Reese Has Endorsements With Iconic Brands like Reebok, Beats by Dre, and AirBnb
+Angel Reese Has Endorsements With Iconic Brands Like Reebok, Beats by Dre & AirBnb

-Reese’s sub-par WNBA salary won’t stop her from making millions through endorsement deals.
+Reese’s WNBA salary wouldn’t stop her from making millions through endorsement deals.

-When Reese signed her NIL deal with Reebok in October 2023, Shaq — who is President of Reebok Basketball — said of the deal, “For my first appointment in this role, it had to be the GOAT.
+When Reese signed her NIL deal with Reebok in October 2023, Shaquille O’Neal — who is president of Reebok Basketball — said of the deal, “For my first appointment in this role, it had to be the GOAT.
 There is no one making a bigger impact on the game right now than Angel Reese.”

 Will the Chicago Sky Select Angel Reese?

-The Chicago Sky currently have both the No.3 and No. 8 picks on the 2024 WNBA Draft.
+The Chicago Sky currently have both the No. 3 and No. 8 picks in the draft.

-While the Sky will likely select either Cameron Brink, Kamilla Cardoso, or Rickea Jackson with the No.3 pick, Chicago Tribune’s Julia Poe believes Chicago could select the LSU icon with pick #8.
+While the Sky will likely select Cameron Brink, Kamilla Cardoso or Rickea Jackson with the No. 3 pick, Chicago Tribune’s Julia Poe believes Chicago could select the LSU icon with pick No. 8.

 “Selecting Reese likely would mean parting with at least one of the team’s current frontcourt players as it would be nearly impossible task to balance minutes for two rookie bigs alongside veterans Izzy Harrison and Elizabeth Williams.”
 Poe wrote on April 11.
 “But this front office hasn’t shied away from trading beloved players to gain draft capital and refocus on the future.”